 These two aren't out to prove these things are real: "I believe in what I've experienced, and I want to allow people to tell us what they've experienced, without always coming at it with 'is this real or not'?” said Puma.

-All Liminal Seattle is out to prove is that there are plenty of sources for sharing the surreal out there – and that Seattle is still strange.
+All Liminal Earth is out to prove is that there are plenty of sources for sharing the surreal out there – and that Seattle is still strange.

 "It's sort of given people a new sense of wonder about this city,” said Puma.